nicogis/TwoFA-Utility-SOE/README.md

 Set **issuerID** and **format** image so you see qrCode for [Google Authenticator](https://support.google.com/ACCOUNTS/ANSWER/1066447) (Android, iOS) or [Authenticator](http://www.windowsphone.com/EN-US/STORE/APP/AUTHENTICATOR/E7994DBC-2336-4950-91BA-CA22D653759B) (Windows Phone, iOS, Android).

-The issuerID that will appear on the user's Google/Microsoft Authenticator app.
+The issuerID will appear on the user's Google/Microsoft Authenticator app.
 It should be the name of your app/system so the user can easily identify it.

 **Reset** parameter is optional (default = false).
-If you set true and the current user has yet set 2FA the secretkey is regenerated.
+If you set true and the current user has yet set 2FA the secret key is regenerated.

 ![Two F A Operation Set Parameters](Images/TwoFAOperationSetParameters.PNG)